taranchauhan/springboot-microservices-example/README.md

 and navigating to http://localhost:8761 which is the Eureka server GUI.

 It will show you all of the running microservices and how many instances of each are up and running.

+<strong>NOTE: Inspect the logs of each application in the Terminal to see what is happening in detail.
+(In particular the Eureka discovery server and the Zuul Proxy Gateway server)</strong>